-Her scholarly work addresses questions of human mobility, identity crises, exclusion, and practices of resistance in transnational narratives that belong to and expand the framework of Italian Studies, along with challenging essentialist notions of italianità/italianness and national belonging.
-Some of her published works include the American experience of Italian Jewish writer Ebe Cagli Seidenberg in California Italian Studies, NeMLA Italian Studies, and Carte Italiane; and the co-authored essays on Gabriella Ghermandi’s music and storytelling in the journal altrelettere and the volume Artistic Citizenship: Artistry, Social Responsibility, and Ethical Praxis.
+Her scholarly work addresses questions of human mobility, identity crises, exclusion, and practices of resistance in narratives that belong to and expand the framework of Italian Studies, along with challenging essentialist notions of italianità/italianness and national belonging.
+Some of her published works include the American experience of Italian Jewish writer Ebe Cagli Seidenberg in California Italian Studies, NeMLA Italian Studies, and Carte Italiane, and the co-authored essays on Gabriella Ghermandi’s music and storytelling in the journal altrelettere and the volume Artistic Citizenship: Artistry, Social Responsibility, and Ethical Praxis.
 Currently, her research projects investigate memory, space, and identity in Italian American narratives in California.
 She is also a Book Review Editor for Altreitalie, an International Journal of Studies on Italian Migrations in the World.

 She was the recipient of the inaugural 2020 Leonardo Award in the Humanities (Italian Scientists and Scholars of North America Foundation, San Francisco Bay Area Chapter and the Leonardo da Vinci Society of San Francisco); the National Italian American Foundation Fellowship; and the American Italian Historical Association Memorial Fellowship.

-- Sicilian Literature and Culture, representations of Otherness
+- Sicily: Cultural history, representations of Otherness

 - Digital Humanities in research and teaching